 Letting babies under six-months-old sleep in their car capsule for a short time while you’re nearby is ok.
 But leaving a baby to nap in a car seat for longer periods can be dangerous.
 The reason is that baby may slump their head forward, blocking their windpipe.

-“The concern is that young babies under the age of six months do not have full control over the muscles in their neck and therefore in the seated position their heads can move forward and occlude the windpipe,” Dr Harvey told Mum’s Grapevine.
+“The concern is that young babies under the age of six months do not have full control over the muscles in their neck and therefore in the seated position their heads can move forward and occlude the windpipe,” Dr Ryan Harvey told Mum’s Grapevine.

-“Research has shown that babies left in a sitting position for a long period of time may be placed at increased risk for sudden infant death.
-Car or baby seats may cause baby’s neck to flex forward which may block baby’s airway not allowing airflow falls from car seats used outside of the car as infant carriers are common, often involve children unbuckled in their car seats and represent a significant source of head injury for baby,” Red Nose explains.
+“Research has shown that babies left in a sitting position for a long period of time may be placed at increased risk for sudden infant death.”
+Red Nose explains.
+“Car or baby seats may cause baby’s neck to flex forward which may block baby’s airway not allowing airflow falls from car seats used outside of the car as infant carriers are common, often involve children unbuckled in their car seats and represent a significant source of head injury for baby.”